 - If you are struggling to speak, walk away

 - Stay close to people who will speak up for you; bullying usually ends within 10 seconds when peers intervene

 - Tell a trusted person: teacher, supervisor, co-worker, family member, friend

 In addition to the above 24/7 support offered by BullyingCanada, you can also refer to previous articles I have written for further information on mental health and wellness:

 These books may also be helpful to address a bullying situation:

 Words Wound: Delete Cyberbullying And Make Kindness Go Viral, by Justin W. Patchin & Sameer Hinduja

-Next month, we’ll look at what parents, teachers and employers can do to create safe, bully-free environments for everyone.
+In next month’s article, we’ll look at the long-term effects of bullying and what parents can do to help if their children are being bullied.
 Until then, if you are a target of a bully, please reach out by phone or text to BullyngCanada’s 24/7 support line at at 1-877-352-4497.
 You are not alone.